jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

    * This ensures seasonal alignment and provides a fixed reference point

 3. **Year Classification**
-   * Regular Year: Contains 12 complete lunar months between equinoxes
+   * Standard Year: Contains 12 lunar cycles, including the partial Geal-Idir-Ré at the beginning of the year and the partial Dorcha-Idir-Ré at the end of the year
-   * Long Year: Contains 13 complete lunar months between equinoxes, featuring the special month Danu that only appears in these years
+   * Long Year: Contains 13 lunar cycles between consecutive vernal equinoxes, including the two partial Idir-Ré periods and featuring the special month Danré

 ### Month Structure